valerocar/geometry-blender/README.md

 ![Double Torus](images/tdt1.png)

-Finally, we twist one of the sides of the double torus as follows
+We can twist one of the  of *handles* of the double torus as follows

 ```python
 theta = pi/2